 Although moderation may be a good starting point for many drinkers, it is not the best approach for everyone with a drinking problem.
 People with severe drinking problems generally find moderation difficult to maintain and often do better with abstinence.
 No one solution is best for all problem drinkers.
 There are many different pathways to success, and the key lies in finding which particular pathway works best for each person.

-In general, heavy drinkers who are physically addicted to alcohol and/or those who have suffered serious alcohol-related problems should stop drinking entirely, as moderation is less effective.
+In general, heavy drinkers who are physically addicted to alcohol and/or those who have suffered serious alcohol-related problems are better off not drinking at all, as moderation is less effective.
 It is also not intended for formerly dependent drinkers (i.e., alcoholics) who have been abstaining.
-Studies indicate that people most likely to succeed at moderation are those who:

-Moderate drinking guidelines exclude individuals who are strongly advised by public health officials to not drink alcoholic beverages at all:
+Moderate drinking guidelines generally exclude individuals who are strongly advised by public health officials to not drink alcoholic beverages at all.
+These individuals include:

 - Women who are pregnant or trying to become pregnant